asdf-format/asdf-standard/docs/source/tree.rst

        byteorder: little
      ...

-All tags defined in the ASDF standard itself begin with the prefix ``tag:stsci.edu:asdf/``.
+All tags defined in the ASDF core schemas itself begin with the prefix ``tag:stsci.edu:asdf/``.
 This can be broken down as:

-- ``tag:`` The standard prefix used for all YAML tags.
+- ``tag:`` The prefix used for all YAML tags.

 - ``stsci.edu`` The owner of the tag.